“From top to bottom the body corporate was infected with the disease of sloppiness”Formal Investigation into m.v. Herald of Free Enterprise, 1987

-The need for strong leadership at Board and senior levels in major hazard organisations has been understood for many years.
-Senior leaders set the vision and culture for an organisation, and their decisions have a direct bearing on major hazard safety outcomes.
+The need for strong leadership at Board and senior levels in organisations has been understood for many years.
+Senior leaders set the vision and culture for an organisation, and their decisions have a direct bearing on safety outcomes.
 Analysis of past incidents has shown that inadequate leadership and poor organisational culture have been recurrent features.

 Several publications from the UK HSE and industry associations outline what good safety leadership looks like (see Further information below).

 Lessons from major incidents such as Piper Alpha, Grangemouth, Buncefield, Texas City, Columbia, THORP, Hatfield, and Nimrod have all highlighted leadership failures as key issues.
 Boardroom decisions can have a significant impact upon safety, but this has not always been recognised, as the impact may not be felt until months or even years later.
 Often, investigations focus on technical and management system failings, but there is a growing impetus for looking at the role of senior leaders during major accident investigations, and holding them accountable for their actions.

 - A failure to recognise things were out of control, often due to lack of competence at different levels of the organisation.

 - An absence of, or inadequate, information on which to base strategic decisions – including the monitoring of safety performance indicators at Board level.